Tucson’s first community handbell ensemble. Coming together to share handbell music with the community at large.

 Kathy Hendrickson

-began ringing handbells with her church choir in 1992 and is a charter member of Sonoran Bells.
-She has experience ringing solo pieces and with small ensembles but she especially loves ringing with the full choir, the treble bells in particular, where she can be challenged by four-in-hand.
-She has had the privilege of playing under such handbell greats as Don Allured, Kay Cook, and Bill Payn at the annual Handbell Expo Conferences in Phoenix.
-A music major in college, Kathy still enjoys playing the flute and has performed on flute with Sonoran.
+began ringing handbells with her church choir in 1990 and is a charter member of Sonoran Bells.
+She has experience ringing solo pieces and with small ensembles but especially loves ringing with the full choir, particularly the upper treble bells where she can be challenged by 4-in-hand.
+She has had the privilege of playing under handbell greats Don Allured, Kay Cook, and Bill Payn at the Handbell Explo conferences held annually in Phoenix, and she was honored to ring with Distinctly Bronze West in Vancouver under the direction of Hart Morris.

 Laurie Ledford